Kent County Youth Summit Empowers Youth to Reach Their Peak

 “It is a life-changing event for the kids,” Herbert said.

 Herbert began working for Network 180 in 2005.
 It was then when she formed the Kent County Prevention Coalition, which became official in 2006.
-The coalition involves 25 member organizations representing 12 sectors— parents, businesses, media, schools/universities, youth-serving organizations, law enforcement, religious/fraternal organizations, civic/volunteer organizations, healthcare
+The coalition involves 25 member organizations representing 12 sectors— parents, businesses, media, schools/universities, youth-serving organizations, law enforcement, religious/fraternal organizations, civic/volunteer organizations, healthcare and government.

 Herbert developed the coalition’s strategic plan to reduce substance abuse and misuse in our communities based on hard data.
 They target youth alcohol and marijuana use and adult heavy drinking and tackle emerging issues, such as rising opioid use.